techMeetupSF/techMeetupSF/README.md

 ![Users](https://res.cloudinary.com/dlpclqzwk/image/upload/v1541366472/Selection_007_ztiql3.png)

-We would like to thank you for your support.
+We thank you for your support.
 Please send feedback to Niko.

 ### Use techmeetupSF.com to:

 + Find High Quality Tech Conversation
 + Network with companies who want to hire NOW!
-+ Find the BEST catered food in San Francisco (Hint: What do you think about companies who care about their perception at a tech converence?)
++ Find the BEST catered food in San Francisco

 ### Contributors